kaustubhdeokar/javascript-learnings/README.md

 # angular-works
-angular project built, want to integrate spring with frontend.
+angular projects built & in process, want to integrate spring with angular as the frontend.

+- [x] Todo
+- [ ] Angular and spring rest integration.
+- [ ] Reddit.